-Sure, summer may get all the credit as the season “of love,” but if you believe some of the world’s top relationship authorities, fall is actually when we really choose to open up our hearts.
-For proof, here you’ll find 17 expert-backed reasons why autumn is in fact the prime season to fall deeply in love.
-And if you’re in a relationship and thinking about taking things to the next level, here are the 15 Signs Your Partner Is Marriage Material.
+Sure, summer may get all the credit as the season "of love," but if you believe some of the world's top relationship authorities, fall is actually when we really choose to open up our hearts.
+For proof, here you'll find 17 expert-backed reasons why autumn is in fact the prime season to fall deeply in love.

 Cooler weather generally means people are less occupied with get-togethers and trips.
-“Fall is different from the crazy rush of summer, when life is busy and we are out playing,” says Margaret Bell, a counselor and life coach.
-“Fall is a time that we start to slow down, take more time, and relax.
-This allows you to get to know someone without feeling rushed or hurried because of a million things to do,” she adds.
-If you’re still feeling like you have an endless to-do list, try these 15 ways to triple your productivity so you can finish work and get to your date on time.
+"Fall is different from the crazy rush of summer, when life is busy and we are out playing," says Margaret Bell, a counselor and life coach.
+"Fall is a time that we start to slow down, take more time, and relax.
+This allows you to get to know someone without feeling rushed or hurried because of a million things to do," she adds.

-“Being physically cold makes people crave emotional warmth,” points out Scott Valdez, founder of Virtual Dating Assistants.
-“As fall approaches, casual summer trysts are traded in for a relationship that will last through the long, dark winter months.
-In fact, more singles update their status to ‘in a relationship’ and ‘engaged’ during the fall months than any other time of the year.”
-You could be one of them if you follow the 7 Expert Dating Tips from Silicon Valley’s Top Millionaire Matchmaker.
+"Being physically cold makes people crave emotional warmth," points out Scott Valdez, founder of Virtual Dating Assistants.
+"As fall approaches, casual summer trysts are traded in for a relationship that will last through the long, dark winter months.
+In fact, more singles update their status to 'in a relationship' and 'engaged' during the fall months than any other time of the year."

 That means date night is already planned.
 "Fall is when all the Oscar-worthy movies start coming out (it's a thing, Google it), so it's a great time to plan weekly movie dates with your new love interest," says Stacy Stahl, Site Director of How He Asked by The Knot.